ba-st/Launchpad/docs/HowTo.md

 [2019-05-31T03:06:56.965318-03:00] [ERROR] addend option not provided.
 You must provide one.
 ```

-On the other hand if we ommit `--seed` which is optional, the output would be:
+On the other hand, if we omit `--seed` which is optional, the output would be:

 ```bash
 ./pharo Pharo.image example --addend=40